Common issues and solutions

 How do I reset sync state if things go wrong?

-This will clear all pending changes and reset the sync state.
+If you need to reset the sync state, you can use the This will clear all pending changes and reset the sync state.
 Note that this won’t delete your data, just the sync metadata.

 What happens if a device is offline for an extended period?